syncfusion/ej2-react-docs/src/spreadsheet/spreadsheet/use-cases/collaborative-editing.md

     }
     componentDidMount = () => {
         this.connection.on('dataReceived', (data: string) => {
+            let model: CollaborativeEditArgs = JSON.parse(data) as CollaborativeEditArgs;
-            this.spreadsheet.updateAction(data); // update the action to the connected clients });
+            this.spreadsheet.updateAction({ action: model.action, eventArgs: model.eventArgs }); // update the action to the connected clients
+        });
         this.connection.start().then(() => { // to start the server
             console.log('server connected!!!');